“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Stefanie was a competent, well-respected, and admired manager of her team.
 She was professional, yet empathetic in her approach to work.
 She took care of her team like that of a family though she took no excuses when it came to delivering work.

 Stefanie resigned and every team member was saddened at her exit.
 The replacement came soon after.
-All team members were apprehensive about the new manager’s team management capabilities; they thought the new entrant can never fill the shoes of Stefanie.
+All team members were apprehensive about the new manager’s team management capabilities; they thought the new entrant could never fill the shoes of Stefanie.

 Even his team members didn’t expect him to be so humble and adaptive from the onset.
 Results were there to see for all in a couple of months.
 The new manager continued to take fresh ideas continuously from the team.